 1 And Miriam and Aaron spoke against Moses because of the Cushite woman whom he had married, for he had married a Cushite woman.
-2 And they said, "Has the LORD indeed spoke only by Moses?
-Has he not spoke also by us?"
+2 And they said, "Has the LORD indeed spoken only by Moses?
+Has he not spoken also by us?"
 And the LORD heard it.
 3 (Now the man Moses was very meek above all the men who were upon the face of the earth.)
 4 And the LORD spoke suddenly to Moses, to Aaron, and to Miriam, "Come out, you three, to the Tabernacle of the Congregation."
 And the three of them came out.
 5 And the LORD came down in the pillar of the cloud and stood in the door of the tabernacle and called Aaron and Miriam, and they both came forth.

 6 And he said, "Now hear my words.
 If there is a prophet among you, I, the LORD, will make myself known to him in a vision and will speak to him in a dream.

 7 "My servant Moses is not so, who is faithful in all my house.